thewpsquad/squad-modules/readme.txt

 9. **Typing Text**: Create eye-catching animated text that simulates a typing effect with the Typing Text module.
 Grab your visitors' attention and deliver your message in a unique and engaging way.
 10. **Image Gallery**: Showcase your visuals with elegance using the Image Gallery module from Squad Modules for Divi.
 Effortlessly create stunning galleries to engage and captivate your audience.
 11. **Post Reading Time**: It allows you to display an estimated reading time for your blog posts.
 This can be helpful for users who want to know how long it will take them to read a particular post.
+12. **Glitch Text**: Create eye-catching headlines and captions with a mesmerizing glitch effect.

 == 3 Form Styler Modules ==
 1. **Form Styler: Contact Form 7**: Enhance the design of your Contact Form 7 form with the Form Styler module.
 Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.